diego-codes/recipes/desserts/mango-coconut-rice.md

 2. (If you are using frozen mango) Combine 2 tablespoons sugar and 1.5 tablespoons water in a medium pan over medium-high heat; cook until sugar dissolves.
 Continue cooking 3 minutes or until golden; do not stir.
 Reduce heat to medium.
 Add cubed mango to pan, tossing gently.
 Cook 10 minutes or until mango is lightly browned, stirring frequently.

-3. In another large saucepan, heat the tablespoon of olive oil over medium-high heat.
+3. In another large saucepan, heat the tablespoon of oil over medium-high heat.
 Stir in the 1.5 cups of rice to coat with the oil.

 4. Add the can of coconut milk, 1/2 cup water, and teaspoon of salt; bring to a boil.
 Stir in the caramelized mango.